 We strongly recommend supplemental insurance to cover medical evacuation.

-Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
+Vaccinations: Be up to date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Road Conditions and Safety: It is against the law in Trinidad and Tobago to use mobile phones while driving, except in "hands-free" mode.
-The penalty for talking or texting while driving is USD $240 or three months imprisonment.
-Trinidad and Tobago police administer breathalyzer tests at unannounced checkpoints and conduct traffic stops when driving under the influence is suspected.
+Road Conditions and Safety: It is illegal to use mobile phones while driving, except in hands-free mode.
+The penalty for talking or texting while driving is USD $240 or three months of imprisonment.
+Police administer breathalyzer tests at unannounced checkpoints and conduct traffic stops if they suspect someone is driving while intoxicated.

-Traffic Laws: Traffic moves on the left in Trinidad and Tobago.
+Traffic Laws: Vehicles drive on the left side of the road.
 Most vehicles are right-hand drive, but left-hand drive vehicles are permitted.
-Rental cars are available, and are generally right-hand drive.
-A U.S. driver's license and/or an International Driving Permit are valid for up to 90 days after arrival.
-Seatbelts are required for drivers and front seat passengers, and cars may be pulled over and drivers fined for not wearing seatbelts.
+Rental cars are available and are generally right-hand drive.
+U.S. driver's licenses and International Driving Permits are valid for up to 90 days after arrival.
+Seatbelts are required for drivers and front seat passengers, and violators may be fined.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Trinidad and Tobago’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Trinidad and Tobago’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.